 This is mostly useful for binary distributions where it is unknown which version, if any, of python exists on the target machine.

-semicolon (;) separated list of python executables to create interfaces. (default python3)
+Semicolon (;) separated list of Python executables to build support for.

 Use provided python binary instead of the one found by CMake.
 This must be a full path.
-We generally use-DPYTHON_EXECUTABLE=`which python3.7`
+We generally use-DPYTHON_EXECUTABLE=`which python3.8`

-By default, the neuron module is installed in CMAKE_INSTALL_PREFIX/lib/python.
+Enable installation of the NEURON Python module.
+By default, the NEURON module is installed in CMAKE_INSTALL_PREFIX/lib/python.

 Enable rx3d support